MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Low and slow attack indicators

-Low and slow attack indicators are those where thresholds for account lockout or bad passwords are not being hit.
+Low and slow attack indicators are when thresholds for account lockout or bad passwords aren't being hit.
 You can detect these indicators through:

 - Failures in GAL order
 - Failures with repetitive attributes (UA, target AppID, IP block/location)